altaris/turbo-broccoli/README.md

 [`turbo_broccoli.save_json`](https://altaris.github.io/turbo-broccoli/turbo_broccoli/turbo_broccoli.html#save_json)
 and
 [`turbo_broccoli.load_json`](https://altaris.github.io/turbo-broccoli/turbo_broccoli/turbo_broccoli.html#load_json)
-can be tweaked in a similar manner, but for convenience, the argument of the context are passed directly to the method:
+can be tweaked in a similar manner.
+For convenience, the argument of the context can be passed directly to the method instead of creating a context object manually:

 ```py
 import nacl.secret